rschwabco/aserto-demo/Tutorial.md

 ### Building Components

-Now let's move on to building some components that will make use of the `Auth0Provider`.
+Now let's move on to building some components that will also make use of the `@auth0/auth0-react` package.
 We'll start by creating a `components` folder under `src`.
 Then we'll create a file called `LoginButton.js`.

 ```
 import React from "react";